T Ceti

 T Ceti is a semiregular variable star located in the equatorial constellation of Cetus.
-It varies between magnitudes 5.0 and 6.9 over 159.3 days.
+It varies between magnitudes 5.0 and 6.9 over 159.3 days, making it faintly visible to the naked eye except when near minimum brightness.
 The stellar parallax shift measured by Hipparcos is 3.7 mas, which yields a distance estimate of roughly 900 light years.
 It is moving further from the Earth with a heliocentric radial velocity of +29 km/s.

+Seth Carlo Chandler discovered that the star is a variable star, during the northern hemisphere winter of 1881-1882.
+It was listed with its variable star designation, T Ceti, in Annie Jump Cannon's 1907 work Second Catalog of Variable Stars.